intelliriffer/EUCLIDIER-CONSOLE/README.md

 or if using Mockba/Kick Gen Mod, you can put in a launch script in their respective autolaunch directors to launch this in background on Startup.

 ## Notes:
-1. If you change Steps, Pulses, Shift parameters or enable a channel , you need to start and stop Force playback to sync the sequences.
+1. If you change Steps, Fills, Shift parameters, time division , you need to start and stop Force playback to sync the sequences.
 (I may update this later on to auto sync once I figure out the best way)

 2. There is No GUI (I may create web Gui later on ), but a Force Track Template is provided Will all parameters named and Mapped.
 4: The Last 4 channels are Defaulted to ch 10,  with notes and simple pattern set for a Drum Kit.